vijethmoudgalya/data_impute/README.md

 data_impute performs the following operations on the pandas dataframes

 - imputes contionous missing data
-a.
+-a.
 Mean Imputataion
-b.
+-b.
 Mode Imputataion
-c.
+-c.
 Median Imputation
-d.
+-d.
 RandomSampleImputation
-e. endOfDistributionImputation
+-e. endOfDistributionImputation

 - imputes categorical missing data
-a. frequentCategoryImputation
+-a. frequentCategoryImputation
-b. captureNaNwithFeatureImputation
+-b. captureNaNwithFeatureImputation
-c. captureNaNwithCategoryImputation
+-c. captureNaNwithCategoryImputation

 # Usage
 In the following paragraphs, I am going to describe how you can get and use Data Impute for your own projects.